 Can an oral contract actually be enforced?
 Whether you’re thinking about agreeing to an oral contract or you’ve already entered into one and the other party isn’t fulfilling their end of the deal, this is an important question to consider, and one that could lead to a breach of contract and the need for a Denver contract lawyer.

 Oral contracts are enforceable in many instances, despite popular belief.
 In most situations, though, you are usually better off placing your agreement in writing.
 Trying to enforce an oral contract often results in a “he said, she said” battle, and without proper evidence, it can be difficult to achieve the desired outcome.
-This is why it’s much more preferable to use a Denver contract lawyer that is well versed in contract formation to create a written contract, as opposed to using an oral contract.
+This is why it’s much more preferable to use a Denver employment lawyer that is well versed in contract formation to create a written contract, as opposed to using an oral contract.

 Statute of Frauds